 The universities have made extensive preparations to deliver high quality learning and teaching online.
 A small number of courses, including those in healthcare related subjects and teacher training, are permitted to continue in-person teaching during lockdown.
 Any activities on campus will take place in line with Government rules and strictly following Covid secure measures, including the wearing of face-coverings, hand hygiene and social distancing.

 Both universities have been supporting students remaining in Bath over the winter break.
-In addition, until at least February 5, subject to Government review, both universities are continuing to take part in the asymptomatic lateral-flow testing programme which delivers rapid results to students and staff.
+In addition, both universities are continuing to take part in the asymptomatic lateral-flow testing programme that delivers rapid results to students and staff.
 You can find updates on this for the University of Bath and for Bath Spa University online.